 According to WebMD, we should go outside and get at least 15 minutes of direct natural light as soon as possible after waking up.

 - Improves depression and anxiety

 5. Ground Yourself

-According to Psychology Today, Grounding is used in conjunction with the energy fields around us.
+According to Psychology Today, Grounding is used with the energy fields around us.

 Being grounded means that we’re content with who we are.
 We are at peace.

 Becoming grounded is about getting rid of excessive energy in the body, allowing clean energy to come through.
 When we ground ourselves, we’re calming or slowing down our emotions and getting more in touch with our internal and external worlds.

 Grounding our energy can be helpful when we feel either unbalanced or nervous.

 Learn more about being grounded and grounding:

 - How to ground yourself: 14 Techniques to try